Skip to main content

 Controlled Substances

 Common examples of controlled medications include drugs prescribed for ADHD, like Adderall, Vyvanse, and Ritalin, as well as drugs often used in gender-affirming care, like testosterone.
-Other examples include opioids for pain management, benzodiazepines for anxiety, and certain sleep aids.

 Related articles